p2ppsr/babbage-kvstore/README.md

 `counterparty`     | Allows the sharing and transfer of tokens between users (advanced) | `undefined` `moveToSelf`       | Move the token sent from the counterparty to self | `false` `moveFromSelf`     | Move the token owned by self to the counterparty | `false` `viewpoint`        | Allows access to data repositories outside of one's own control.
-The viewpoint must be the identity public key of the repository owner. | `identity`
+The viewpoint must be the identity public key of the repository owner.
+By default, only data from your own local viewpoint is accessible. | `localToSelf`

 ## API